Solomon Islands country brief

 On 11 November 2011, Philip resigned to avoid facing a motion of no confidence brought by Opposition Leader Sikua.
 On 16 November 2011, MPs voted for a new Prime Minister, electing former Finance Minister Gordon Darcy Lilo.
 Lilo was sworn in on the same day and retained much of the NCRA Government’s policies.

 Solomon Islands experienced severe economic contraction and stagnation over the period of the ethnic conflict (1998-2003).
 Since RAMSI deployed in 2003, economic growth has averaged 6.3 per cent, despite a contraction of 1.25 per cent in 2009 during the global economic downturn.
-In 2011, economic growth was a record 10.7 per cent.
+In 2011, economic growth was a record 10.7 per cent on the back of continued strong logging revenue and mining receipts.
+In 2012, economic growth was more modest at 4.8 per cent.

 But Solomon Islands remains relatively poor and continues to face serious economic challenges.
-The majority of the population (growing at over two per cent per annum) is involved in subsistence/cash crop agriculture, with less than a quarter involved in paid work.
-According to the Solomon Islands Ministry of Finance and Treasury, the logging industry accounted for around 47 per cent of export earnings in 2011, and is a significant source of government revenue.
-But the logging industry is expected to decline as stocks are exhausted.
+The majority of the population (growing at about three per cent per annum) is involved in subsistence/cash crop agriculture, with less than a quarter involved in paid work.
+The logging industry accounts for about 40 per cent of export earnings, and is a significant source of government revenue.
+But the logging industry is expected to decline as stocks are exhausted and the 2013 budget factored in a decrease in logging revenue for the first time.
 The mining sector is growing, and the Gold Ridge gold mine near Honiara restarted production in March 2011.

 Australia has a deep and longstanding relationship with Solomon Islands.
 During the Second World War Australians were involved in the struggle to liberate the islands from Japanese occupation.
-In the post-war period, people-to-people and business links grew steadily and there are now estimated to be around 1,500 Australians in Solomon Islands, mainly in Honiara.
-In January 2009, then Prime Ministers Rudd and Sikua signed the Australia Solomon Islands Partnership for Development.
-The Partnership guides Australia's bilateral aid program, giving practical impetus to the principles of mutual respect and responsibility.
-In 2012-13, the Australian Agency for International Development (AusAID) will provide an estimated $70.3 million in bilateral aid to Solomon Islands.
-Other Australian assistance provided through RAMSI, AusAID's regional and global programs and other Australian Government agencies brings total estimated development assistance in 2012-13 to $239.4 million.
-Further information on Australia's development assistance in Solomon Islands can be found on the AusAID website.
+In the post-war period, people-to-people and business links grew steadily and there are now estimated to be around 1500 Australians in Solomon Islands, mainly in Honiara.
+Australia is Solomon Islands' main development partner.
+In 2013-14, the Australian Government will provide an estimated $187.9 million in development assistance to Solomon Islands, with a focus on health and education, law and justice, economic livelihoods and effective governance for long term development.

 Australia maintains close business relations with Solomon Islands.
 Shipping and air services directly connect Solomon Islands with Australia and two Australian commercial banks (ANZ and Westpac) operate in Solomon Islands.
 A number of Australian legal and accounting firms are represented directly or in association with local firms.